Pressure Cooker Risotto in 7 minutes! Basic Recipe with 7 Classic Italian Variations

 Fancy-up your Risotto:

-- Risotto alla Milanese – add saffron when you are softening the onions and frozen peas right after you have opened the pressure cooker.
+- Risotto alla Milanese – add saffron threads or powder when you are softening the onions and de-frosted petite frozen peas right after you have opened the pressure cooker.

-- Mushroom Risotto – substitute white wine for red, throw in dehydrated mushrooms before the liquid, or fresh ones after (reduce quantity of liquid accordingly – I like to toss the fresh mushrooms in the measuring vessel for the broth since they are 90% water, anyway!)
+- Mushroom Risotto – use red wine, instead, and throw in dehydrated mushrooms while you saute the onions or fresh ones in the measuring vessel for the broth since they are 90% water, anyway!

 - Lemon and Pepper Risotto (pictured top of page) – instead of wine, use the juice of one lemon.
 Add a tablespoon of lemon zest in the vegetable stock right before adding to the risotto.
 Serve with plenty of freshly milled pepper on top.